Best Balanced Funds for Long-Term Investors

 - Vanguard Wellesley Income (VWINX): Around for more than 40 years and perhaps the best conservative allocation fund on the market, the VWINX portfolio is solidly conservative with an allocation that ranges between 35% and 40% stocks, around 60% bonds, and the remainder in around 5% cash.
 As for performance, Wellesley beats at least 90% of other conservative allocation funds for 3-, 5- and 10-year returns.
-Returns have averaged better than 7%, which is nearly as good as many funds that invest 100% in stocks.
-For one of the best actively-managed conservative mutual funds you can buy, it’s hard to beat the cheap expense ratio of 0.23%.
+Returns have averaged nearly 7%, which matches many funds that invest 100% in stocks.
+For one of the best actively-managed conservative mutual funds you can buy, it’s hard to beat the cheap expense ratio of 0.22%.
 The minimum initial investment is $3,000.

 - Vanguard STAR (VGSTX): By now you've noticed all the funds on our list of balanced funds thus far are from Vanguard Investments.
 You may have noticed that they have minimums of $3,000 to get started investing.
 However, VGSTX has a lower minimum of $1,000.
 It also is what's known as a "fund of funds," which means it invests in other mutual funds, all in one fund option.
 The STAR fund invests in a diversified mix of 11 Vanguard funds, making it a solid standalone option for beginning investors or those wanting a single fund solution for investing.